bit6/bit6-android-sdk/_posts/2014-03-13-msg-notifications.md

 ### Receiving Notifications

-Get notified when another user is typing a message, or on any other real-time notification.
+Get notified when connection is established or closed, another user is typing a message, or on any other real-time notification.

 ```java
 notificationClient.addListener(new NotificationClient.Listener() {